 Having a policy or a commitment to diversity and inclusion is not enough.

 Federal anti-discrimination laws focus on preventing and responding to discrimination and harassment.
-Under these laws, schools must have robust policies that provide specific information and procedures to take specific action.
+Under these laws, schools must have policies that provide specific information and procedures to take specific action.
 Some schools are well ahead in creating substantive and meaningful policies and procedures.
 However, these schools will want to ensure that their policies and procedures comply with the specific requirements of federal law.
 Other schools are behind.
 In these schools, policies do not exist, are thin, confusing, or vague, or have not been reviewed since 2004.
 These schools must take the time to create and revise their policies and procedures.

-The good news is that by taking these mandatory actions, schools will see benefits that will live well beyond the life of the federal loan, such as greater clarity around expectations and a formal mechanism to ensure equity.
+The good news is that by taking these actions, schools will see benefits that will live well beyond the life of the federal loan, such as greater clarity around expectations and a formal mechanism to ensure equity.
 The federal requirements and oversight exist only through the duration of the loan, but the compliance steps that schools take can have long-lasting impact.

 The compliance work is detailed and comprehensive.